 The purpose of the Amendment is to permit the Board of Directors, the Corporation's Compensation Committee and its management to continue to provide long term, equity based incentives to present and future officers, employees and certain directors.
-If the Amendment is not approved, the Corporation will not grant any additional options to purchase shares of Common Stock under the 1998 Plan and those options that have been granted subject to approval of the Amendment will be rescinded.
-In such event, the Corporation will in the future be unable to provide further long-term equity-based incentives to directors, officers and employees.
+If the Amendment is not approved, the Corporation will have only 305,354 shares available for grant under the 1998 Plan and thereafter will not be able to grant additional options under the 1998 Plan.
+In addition, non-employee directors will receive an automatic annual grant of options to purchase 10,000 shares of Common Stock instead of 20,000 shares and the options granted to non-employee members of the Board would vest on the first anniversary of the date of grant instead of vesting in four equal annual installments commencing 18 months after the date of grant.
+In such event, the Corporation's long-term equity-based incentives to directors, officers, and employees would be adversely affected.